cloudfoundry/community/toc/rfc/accepted/rfc-draft-github-members.md

 ## Summary

-As we use a working group based approach it seems sensible to leverage the working groups to control access to their repositories within the cloudfoundry and other associated GitHub orgs.
-As the working groups are closer to what is happening in their projects they are better positioned to react faster to adding and removing individuals.
+Working group leads and approvers are the primary roles responsible for granting GitHub users membership in the `cloudfoundry` GitHub org, as they have the most context on which users within the CF community meet the criteria to be regular contributors.

+The TOC is the body responsible for removing an existing member from the `cloudfoundry` GitHub org and coordinating with working groups to ensure that the removal does not have unexpected consequences.

 ## Problem

-Previously re was a central team in VMWare that undertook adding of individuals on successful completion of the dojo, as this was the process for gaining committer rights on the repositories.
-However, as this model is no longer in use it presents a problem in terms of who should fulfil this role.
+Under the previous dojo-based participation model, a central team of VMware admins was primarily responsible for managing the members of the `cloudfoundry` GitHub org.
+In the current system of CF community roles and responsibilities, however, that delegation to the administrative team of a single member company no longer makes sense.

 ## Proposal

-As defined in the [roles](https://github.com/cloudfoundry/community/blob/main/toc/ROLES.md), contributor and above roles should be members of the Cloudfoundry org and possibly other orgs if appropriate.
-As the responsibility to become a contributor is to make multiple contributions and be an active member of the community, it should for the Approvers and Working Group Leads to make the judgement call on if an individual has met the criteria to become a contributor.

-Raising PRs to add members to the cloudfoundry and other foundation org(s) is the responsibility of the working group approvers and leads.
-Working Group leads are required to merge in the PRs to the community repo due to access constraints.

-Removing members of the cloudfoundry and other foundation org(s) may have unintended consequences.
-As a result the process is slightly different, raising PRs to remove members of the cloudfoundry and other foundation org(s) is the responsibility of the working group approvers and leads as they are closest to the members.
-However as there are potential unintended consequences of removing members, the working group will not be responsible for the merging or closing of removal PRs.
-Removal PRs should be tagged `toc` and mention `@cloudfoundry/toc`.
-The TOC will then take responsibility for the merging or closing of the raised PRs.
+As defined in the [roles](https://github.com/cloudfoundry/community/blob/main/toc/ROLES.md), each Contributor should be a member of the `cloudfoundry` GitHub org.
+The leads and approvers within a Working Group are best positioned to decide whether an individual has met the minimum contribution criteria to become an official contributor.

+A Working Group approver or lead should raise a PR on the [community](github.com/cloudfoundry/community) repository to propose adding a new member to the `cloudfoundry` GitHub org.
+This PR should add the member directly to the YAML file describing the organization membership, as automation will synchronize the GitHub org membership with the contents of this file periodically.
+Only Working Group leads and the TOC will actually have permission to merge these PRs under the planned access control on the community repository.

+As removing a member from the `cloudfoundry` GitHub org may have unintended consequences across the organization, the TOC is the body required to approve those removals.
+Proposals to remove a member should also be submitted via PR, and the submitter should tag the PR with `toc` and should mention `@cloudfoundry/toc` to make the TOC aware of the request.
+The TOC will then consult any working groups that may be affected by the removal of this member and use its usual decision process to approve or reject the removal.